vitaly/dotvim3/src/plugins/10-init/files/README.index.md

 If the script "fails" (i.e. non-zero exit code), then the plugin will not be loaded.

 > IMPORTANT: The prompt script is evaled in the contenxt of the generator, so it has
-> access to all the state and functions, so it can run `ask...` functions, etc.
+> access to all the state and functions, e.g. it can run `ask...` functions, etc.

 Note that prompt.sh should usually only ask simple question and return true/false, if you want something more complex create an `install.sh` instead.

 If a plugin has an `install.sh` file in the directory, it will be sourced.

-so the logic flow is as follows:
+The logic flow is as follows:

 - check for `prompt.sh` and exit if it returns false
 - copy files from `files` directory